First uploaded June 2, 2019

 The National's I Am Easy to Find on Spotify

-WE'RE crazy about this album.
+"Roman Holiday", "Oblivions", "Not In Kansas".
+We're crazy about The National's new album, I Am Easy to Find.
 Well, okay, we love this album, sure, but it's these three songs in it that you can say we're particularly c-razy about:

 First, "Roman Holiday," . . . which sings about Patti Smith and Robert Mapplethorpe's being together as roommates, feeding on each other's pain to feel good about themselves and their togetherness, a fated mutual schadenfreude.
 In an interview in Pitchfork, Matt Berninger says: "A lot of the imagery in it is of Patti Smith and Robert Mapplethorpe when they were really young, just hanging out in their apartment: dressing up, taking pictures of each other, looking cool.
 It’s such a beautiful portrait of pals, such a romance."
 In turn, the song becomes the vehicle for our own "roman holiday" as listeners, our own schadenfreude, our epicaricatic lyric.
 The two successful artists' insecurities and/or struggles are here dramatized by the line, "There are police in the museum"―the meaning of which we can all infer, I suppose, from facts that we can perhaps find the time to sympathize with the emotions therein.